Careers Lead: Miss Drury

 At St. Gabriel's students develop detailed knowledge and skills across the curriculum and, as a result, achieve well.
 They are readied for the next stage of education, employment or training both through their lessons and in-house CEAIG.
 Where relevant, they gain qualifications that allow them to go on to destinations that meet their interests, aspirations and the intention of their course of study.

 In Year 7 pupils are introduced to the concept of careers.
-Pupils are provided with information on careers pathways through form time and assemblies.
+Pupils are provided with information on careers pathways through our personal development lessons and assemblies.

 In Year 8 pupils build on their experiences in year 7and start to have encounters with different companies and organisation through careers cafes and a careers day.

-In year 9 in order to support pupils options choices, pupils have a dedicated careers day, careers lessons in form time.
-A ‘future’ pathways evening and careers links in subject time.
-Along with encounters with companies and organisations through careers cafes and careers week.
+In year 9 in order to support pupils options choices, pupils have a dedicated careers day, and careers lessons in personal development time.
+Additionally, they have a ‘future’ pathways evening and careers links are included in subject time.
+Furthermore, they have encounters with companies and organisations through careers cafes and careers week.

 In year 10, pupils have arranged one to one meetings with a careers advisor.
 Pupils have a dedicated careers day and are invited to a minimum of 3 careers encounters.
 Pupils are provided with up to date information on the labour market.